-Word, like the rest of Office, has been given a design refresh.
+Microsoft gave Word, like the rest of Office, a design refresh.
 It now has a beautiful, minimalist look that gets out of the writer’s way.
-There are handy new features like the ability to edit PDFs and, best of all the software integrates smoothly with Microsoft’s SkyDrive cloud service.
+There are handy new features like the ability to edit PDFs.
+Best of all, the software integrates smoothly with Microsoft’s SkyDrive cloud service.

 For the first week or so of testing the software I loved it and was gearing up to write high praise.
-It briefly looked as if Microsoft had delivered the ideal writing tool for journalists.
+It briefly looked as if Microsoft had delivered the ideal journalist writing software.

 Sadly, the preview, that’s Microsoft’s way of saying beta without using the B-word, is unstable.